ymyuen/ym/README.md

 add the sqlite-jdbc-3.16.1.jar into the class path
+Go to project_saved_path/bin  on the server and client side Type rmic vfc.ServerSystem.   on the server and client side Type rmic vfc.databaseHandler.on the server and client side

-1.1	Type command rmiregistry on the server side to start the RMI server.
+1.1	Type command rmiregistry on the server and client side to start the RMI server.

 1.2	Run the ServerSystem.class and databaseHandler.class file with the sqlite-jdbc-3.16.1.jar file